Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 Related post: The Bernheim Petition.

-All information in this post is based on information that is in the public domain.
+All information in this post is in the public domain.

 Leonhard Posner – Background Information